***For post-licensure clinicians seeking supervision toward AAMFT Approved Supervisor designation, see Mentorship.***

 Fee and Structure

-Post-graduate supervision for Colorado licensure is offered at $95 per hour.
-Supervision focuses on clinical judgment, ethical responsibility, and professional development within licensure requirements.
+Supervision for Colorado-based MFT and LPC candidates focuses on clinical judgment, ethical responsibility, and professional development within licensure requirements.

 Additional professional endorsements from former supervisees are available on my Psychology Today profile.